 14. You won’t feel the urge to be violent

-Anyone with children know that they can suck the living lights out of you.
-Indian parents believe in using a flying chappal than using words.
+Anyone with children know that they can suck the living lights out of you because babies are awful, they are pesky.
 Without kids as a catalyst, you will never have the urge to imagine that if the kids were standing in a line and you hit one of them, the others would go down like a domino.
 Basically, even if you are a violent person, you won’t have people to abuse at your place.

 15. Sex – anywhere and anytime

 No crying baby to ruin your orgasm.
 Parents, when was the last time you had a sexy time uninterrupted?
 Now, are you still thinking is it normal to not want a child?